openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

 Provider Network Limited Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Openstack/network administrator may want to control how the Openstack
+The OpenStack/network administrator may want to control how the OpenStack
 create, update and delete port events program the Nexus switch for provider
 networks.
 Two configuration variables are available to address limiting the
 actions taken for provider networks during port events.
 The variables are